Profit Hawk - Amazon Inventory Management Software

 First, choose your shipping method strategically.
 Ocean freight is cheap but slow (4-6 weeks).
 Air freight is fast but expensive (5-10 days).
 Many smart sellers use a hybrid approach: ship 80% by ocean to save money, and ship 20% by air to bridge any inventory gaps.
 If you’re facing a potential stockout, it’s often worth the extra cost to air freight a portion of your order while the bulk comes by sea.

-Second, work with a reliable freight forwarder who knows Amazon's requirements inside and out.
-A good freight partner will ensure your paperwork is perfect to avoid customs delays and will coordinate delivery appointments with Amazon's fulfillment centers.
-They'll also give you realistic transit time estimates and help you navigate changing global shipping conditions.
+Second, work with a reliable freight forwarder who knows Amazon’s requirements inside and out.
+A good freight partner will ensure your paperwork is perfect to avoid customs delays and will coordinate delivery appointments with Amazon’s fulfillment centers.
+They’ll also give you realistic transit time estimates and help you handle changing global shipping conditions.

 Don’t forget about timing.
 Avoid shipping during peak seasons if possible.
 Trying to land a shipment in late September or October when everyone is ramping up for Q4?
 Good luck.
 Ports get congested, customs gets backed up, and Amazon’s receiving slows to a crawl.
 Ship earlier to avoid the rush.